 Funder: Indian Health Service

-Summary: Supports Tribal and Urban Indian communities in strengthening dementia care and caregiver support for American Indian and Alaska Native people.
+Summary: Supports Tribal and Urban Indian communities in strengthening culturally responsive dementia care and services for American Indian and Alaska Native people, caregivers, and communities.

-This program aims to improve dementia care and services for American Indian and Alaska Native (AI/AN) people by supporting Tribal and Urban Indian communities.
-The initiative is rooted in Indigenous values and community self-determination, with funding for projects that span the full continuum of dementia care—from early recognition to caregiver support.
-There are two options for applicants:
+This funding opportunity from the Indian Health Service (IHS) is designed to improve dementia care and services for American Indian and Alaska Native (AI/AN) people, their caregivers, and communities.
+The program is rooted in Indigenous values and aims to provide measurable improvements across the dementia care continuum—from early recognition and diagnosis to caregiver support.